Enacted and Ratified on: 24 November, 2019

 - Geas has a zero-tolerance policy towards harassment and bullying and the Committee will escalate all complaints appropriately within Society complaint and disciplinary procedures.
 Geas is committed to providing a harassment-free environment at its functions and on-line spaces.

-- The Equality Act 2010 defines harassment as “Unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.”
+- §26 of The Equality Act 2010 defines harassment as “Unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.”

 - The relevant protected characteristics are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.